When Francesco Totti made his debut for Roma in 1993, few could have predicted that he’d spend the next 25 years at the club.

 One of the senior members of the Roma team on that fateful day, Tempestilli, who also had a brief spell at Inter Milan, retired at the end of that season.

-The defender remained at the club as a coach and is now a director at the Stadio Olimpico.
+The defender remained at the club as a coach and then became the director at the Stadio Olimpico until he was dismissed in 2019.

 A member of the Torino squad which reached the UEFA Cup final in 1992, Benedetti ended his first season at Roma by scoring an own goal against his former club in a ludicrous Coppa Italia final which ended 5-5 on aggregate – with Torino winning on away goals.